-Want to know how to calculate the future value with inflation in Excel?
+Do you want to know how to calculate the future value of money with inflation in MS Excel?
 Want to calculate inflation-adjusted return from your investment?

 You’re in the right place.

-Before going into the calculations, I will introduce you with several terms like:
+Before going into the calculations, I will introduce you to several terms like:

 - Future value